Overview

 Common conditions that may require additional consideration include cardiovascular disease, autoimmune disorders, osteoporosis, and diabetes.
 These conditions can affect factors such as blood flow, immune response, and bone density, all of which play a role in healing and long-term implant stability.

 It is important to note that having a medical condition does not automatically prevent implant treatment.
-In many cases, treatment can still proceed with appropriate planning, monitoring, and coordination with your healthcare providers
+In many cases, treatment can still proceed with appropriate planning, monitoring, and coordination with your healthcare providers.

 In many cases, yes.
 However, suitability depends on the type and severity of the condition, as well as how well it is managed.
 A clinical assessment is required to determine the safest approach.